ml-cube/LibreClinica/docs/manuals/administrator-manual.md

 From now on login to the system will only be granted when providing the valid additional number code created by the authenticator app.
 The code will only be valid for about 30 seconds.

-Users are recommended to rename the scanned 2-factor profile within their authenticator app to ensure uniqueness when working with multiple _LibreClinica_ instances.
+Users are recommended to rename the scanned 2-factor profile within their authenticator app to ensure uniqueness when working with multiple _I3LUNG_ instances.

 # Configuring 2-factor authentication (LETTER)